saraya209/Araya-etal-2021-SOIL/README.md

 <!-- LICENSE -->
 ### License

 Distributed under the Creative Commons Attribution 4.0 (CC BY 4.0) License.
-See `LICENSE.txt` for more information.
+See `Licnese.txt` for more information.

 <!-- CONTACT -->
 ### Contact